camilalordelo1/spa-rick-morty/README.md

 # SpaRickMorty

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+Hello!
+Welcome to my project!
+This project is a SPA with API Consumer generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+### TOOLS 🔨
+- Angular 15.0.4
+- SCSS with SASS
+- Bootstrap 5.3.2
+- Boostrap Icons 1.11.1
+- Ng-Boostrap 14.2.0

 ## Development server